Home | Research Team | Prospective Students | Mentoring Style | Miscellany

 Conferences

 We typically submit to control conferences such as American Control Conference (ACC) and Conference on Decision and Control (CDC).
 Students can expect to submit to and attend several such conferences throughout their PhD.
-If a student will be presenting at a conference, then I am happy to cover the cost of attendance from grants and discretionary sources — though I strongly suggest the student to apply for Rackham Conference Travel Grants and other applicable external travel grants as well.
+If a student will be presenting at a conference, then I am happy to cover the cost of attendance from grants and discretionary sources — though I expect the student to apply for Rackham Conference Travel Grants and other applicable external travel grants as well.

 Authorship